lsirdevan/stock-ticker-app/README.md

 Code reviews are an essential part of how our teams work, and this exercise attempts to come as close to how we operate as possible.

+## Alpha Vantage API
+The project requires you to consume the Alpha Vantage Stock API.
+You will need a free API key which can be found at [https://www.alphavantage.co/support/#api-key](https://www.alphavantage.co/support/#api-key).
+Full API documentation can be found at [https://www.alphavantage.co/documentation/](https://www.alphavantage.co/documentation/).

+## Questions or Concerns
+Please reach out to `greg@grifin.com` or your HR point of contact if you have any questions or concerns about this test drive.